dyo/dyo/docs/api.md

-Components that do not return an object with a render function or are itself an object with a render function will not feature the component lifecycles and methods as presented above in the schema
+Components that do not return an object with a render function or are itself an object with a render function will not feature the component lifecycles and methods as presented above in the schema.

-Now lets go over some component examples.
+Lets go over some component examples.

 ```javascript
 // function that returns a hyperscript object